FNCS/FNCS-Tutorial/demo-two-simulators/README.md

-# FNCS2-Tutorial Two Simulators
+# FNCS-Tutorial Two Simulators

-Step-by-step guide for building and running FNCS2 with two small power simulator applications.
+Step-by-step guide for building and running FNCS with two small power simulator applications.

 ## Table of Contents